PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 While taking notes, focus on how the user is using your product, and how they feel while using it.
 What makes them excited?
 What frustrates them?
 Those are the insights that later go into your interview snapshot.

-Another approach is to record the conversation then transcribe and summarise it later.
-This might seem easier, but I don't recommend it because it's more time consuming – remember we're optimizing for efficiency here.
+Another approach is to record the conversation then transcribe and summarize it later.
+This might seem easier, but I don't recommend it because it's more time-consuming – remember we're optimizing for efficiency here.
 You can, of course, still record interviews as a useful reference for your notes, or for extracting direct quotes later.

 Instead, I recommend blocking 30 minutes after your interview to review your notes and fill out the user interview snapshot while it's fresh in your mind.
 This way, each interview becomes a simple 60-minute block – 30 minutes for your interview, and 30 minutes for review.